-Just because you have not enough time to work out at a gym it does not mean that you have to miss out on the benefits of an exercise.
-Home based exercises program can give you a complete body workout at your home.
+Just because you do have not enough time to work out at a gym does not mean that you have to miss out on the benefits of exercise.
+Home-based exercise programs can give you a complete body workout at your home.

 So, we will discuss some home-based exercises here for overall fitness, weight loss, muscle building, and strength training.